anneaasengen/brain_age_MS/README.md

   Contains MATLAB scripts used for voxel-based morphometry (VBM) preprocessing and generation of asymmetry maps.

 - **VBM/extra_material/**
   Contains supporting scripts and template files required for the VBM preprocessing pipeline.
-These files originate from the framework described by Kurth et al. and were not developed as part of this thesis project.
+These files originate from the VBM framework described by Kurth et al. [1] and were not developed as part of this thesis project.

 - **brain_age_models/**
   Contains notebooks for training and externally testing the brain age prediction models (unsmoothed and smoothed model), as well as saved model weights.